 There are many reasons for this.
 One is the excessive costs of a legal education.
 There is just one path for a lawyer in most American states: a four-year undergraduate degree in some unrelated subject, then a three-year law degree at one of 200 law schools authorized by the American Bar Association and an expensive preparation for the bar exam.
 This leaves today's average law-school graduate with \$100,000 of debt on top of undergraduate debts.
-Law-school debt means that many cannot afford to go into government or non-profit work, and that they have to work fearsomely hard.
+Law-school debt means that they have to work fearsomely hard.

 Reforming the system would help both lawyers and their customers.
 Sensible ideas have been around for a long time, but the state-level bodies that govern the profession have been too conservative to implement them.
 One idea is to allow people to study law as an undergraduate degree.
 Another is to let students sit for the bar after only two years of law school.
 If the bar exam is truly a stern enough test for a would-be lawyer, those who can sit it earlier should be allowed to do so.
-Students who do not need the extra training could cut their debt mountain by a third.
+Students who do need the extra training could cut their debt mountain by a third.